 | emission_factors_by_fuel | 2023-24 |

 The full sample is a self-contained HTML page.
-Open, review, print to PDF with your browser’s “Save as PDF” option — same mechanism gridIQ uses for real disclosures.
+Open, review, print to PDF with your browser’s “Save as PDF” option, the same mechanism gridIQ uses for real disclosures.

 The worked example carries every element gridIQ produces for a real disclosure.
 Designed for assurance reviewers who need to trace numbers back to source, and for finance or ESG leads preparing their first ASRS S2 Scope 2 disclosure.